 Naptime allows children to physically rest and emotionally unwind.
 It provides a balance to the day's active program.
 Although some children require a nap during the day, naptime is not mandatory for all children.
 We ask that all children rest for a short time, followed by quiet activities (to allow those who need to sleep the quiet space to do so).
-Most children are comfortable lying down with their stuffy, having their back rubbed or looking at a book quietly.
 Children's naptime schedules may vary depending on age or individual needs.